-Need/ Opportunity Code: Activity Description 2018 2019 2020 2021 2022 Cost Estimate Funding Source Responsible Party ECONOMIC DEVELOPMENT 1 1 ED1 Work cooperatively with business representatives for new industrial development and redevelopment in the Marble Hill and southeast Pickens area, including annual efforts to report on the Opportunity Zone in the area.
-Review and, where appropriate, revise allowed industrial uses in chapter 67 of the Pickens County Code of Ordinances. x x x x x \$2,000/yr Time and effort of staff Chamber and Planning & Development ED2 Conduct and continually evaluate business and industrial retention efforts, whether for traditional uses such as manufacturing or for trending uses such as agri-tourism.
-Review and revise, where appropriate, newer uses that may not be specifically mentioned in chapter 67 of the Pickens County Code of Ordinances. x x x x x \$2,000/yr Time and effort of staff Chamber and Planning & Development ED3 Work cooperatively with business representatives for new developments in and around the Pickens County airport.
-Review and revise, where appropriate, airport- related business and industrial uses in chapter 67 of the Pickens County Code of Ordinances. x x x x x \$2,000/yr Time and effort of staff Chamber and Planning & Development ED4 Review alcohol ordinances and analyze whether or not changes may be appropriate to encourage and promote legitimate alcohol-related businesses such as restaurants.
-Review and revise, where appropriate, chapter 6 of the Pickens County Code of Ordinances. x x x x x \$2,000/yr Time and effort of staff Chamber and Planning & Development ED5 Promote the county as a less-regulated, more conservative, and safer alternative to many Metro Atlanta communities.
-Review and revise, where appropriate, chapters 4, 6, 16, 18, 38, and 67 of the Pickens County Code of Ordinances for better promotion. x x x x x \$2,000/yr Time and effort of staff Chamber and Planning & Development ED6 Review and analyze building permit and business license policies to streamline processes and promote a business- friendly culture.
+Need/ Opportunity Code: Activity Description 2019 2020 2021 2022 Cost Estimate Funding Source Responsible Party ECONOMIC DEVELOPMENT ED1 Work cooperatively with business representatives for new industrial development and redevelopment in the Marble Hill and southeast Pickens area, including annual efforts to report on the Opportunity Zone in the area.
+Review and, where appropriate, revise allowed industrial uses in chapter 67 of the Pickens County Code of Ordinances. х х × × x \$2,000/yr Time and effort of staff Chamber and Planning & Development ED2 Conduct and continually evaluate business and industrial retention efforts, whether for traditional uses such as manufacturing or for trending uses such as agri-tourism.
+Review and revise, where appropriate, newer uses that may not be specifically mentioned in chapter 67 of the Pickens County Code of Ordinances. x × × \$2,000/yr Time and effort of staff Chamber and Planning & Development ED3 Work cooperatively with business representatives or new developments in and around the Pickens Got airport.
+Review and revise, where appropriate, airportlated business and industrial uses in characteristics.
+So of the Pickens County Code of Ordinances. x ) × х х \$2,000/yr Time and effort of staff Chamber and Planning & Development ED4 Review alcohol ordinances and a vivze whether of out changes may be appropriate to end tage and protote legitimate alcohol-related businesses with as restal ants.
+Review and revise, where appropriate, a later 6 of the Pickens County Code of Ordinances. х х x x x \$2,000/yr Time and effort of staff Chamber and Planning & Development ED5 Promote the county as a less-regulated, more conservative, and safer alternative to many Metro Atlanta communities.
+Review and revise, where appropriate, chapters 4, 6, 16, 18, 38, and 67 of the Pickens County Code of Ordinances for better promotion. х х x х х \$2,000/yr Time and effort of staff Chamber and Planning & Development ED6 Review and analyze building permit and business license policies to streamline processes and promote a business-friendly culture.
 Review and revise, where appropriate, x x x x x \$5,000/yr Time and effort of staff Chamber and Planning & Development